nhat-14/nhat-14.github.io/books_to_read.md

 - River Out of Eden by Richard Dawkins.
 - The Lessons of History by Will Durant.
 - The Hero with a Thousand Faces by Joseph Campbell.
+- Death by China: Confronting the Dragon - A Global Call to Action by Peter Navarro, Greg Autry.